-The compensation is only available for SMEs in specific sectors (restaurants, accommodation, retail trade, travel services, events sector, personal services, carwash,…) with activities in Wallonia and which have paid social security contributions in 2018.
+The compensation is only available for micro and small enterprises, which are registered in Wallonia, are active in specific sectors (restaurants, accommodation, retail trade, travel services, events sector, personal services, carwash, etc.) and which have paid social security contributions in 2018.
 More details (in French) can be found via the following link.

 2. Water and electricity bills

-For Walloon companies that encounter problems in paying their water bills on time, payment can be spread out on simple request to the Walloon Water Company (SWDE).
+For Walloon companies that encounter problems in paying their water bills on time, payment can be spread out upon a simple request to the Walloon Water Company (SWDE).

 3. SOWALFIN, SOGEPA and SRIW will grant a general freeze on outstanding loans until the end of March 2020.
 This freeze may be extended until the end of April 2020.